TYD#804.

 - 1980.

-My brother was contacted by Mr. M, owner of the 90ft.
+My brother was contacted by Mr. M, the owner of the 90ft.
 Mc Lear & Harris, Palmer Johnson

 built Brigantine CENTURION.
 The object of the conversation was to replace the boat, which has